RJPearson94/terraform-provider-twilio/docs/resources/serverless_build.md

 - `account_sid` - The Account SID of the asset version is deployed into
 - `service_sid` - The Service SID of the asset version is deployed into
 - `asset_sid` - The Service SID of the asset version is managed under
-- `date_created` - The date that the asset version was created
+- `date_created` - The date in RFC3339 format that the asset version was created
 - `path` - The request uri path
 - `visibility` - The visibility of the asset